What we set out to test

 📋 Experiment Setup

 Duration: 30 days.
 Output targets: 3 blog articles/week · 2 social posts/day/platform · 1 weekly newsletter.
 AI tool: Claude (claude.ai).
 Human review time: 15–25 minutes per article, 5 minutes per social batch.
-Measurement: indexed articles, social engagement rate, newsletter open rate, total active hours.

 The numbers

-To be clear about what "active time" means: this is the human hours spent directing, reviewing, editing, and publishing.
-It excludes the time AI was generating output.
-A single blog article from brief to published HTML took approximately 60–75 minutes total — of which roughly 20 minutes was human, 40–55 minutes was AI generating while I handled other tasks.
+A single blog article from brief to published HTML took approximately 60–75 minutes total — of which roughly 20 minutes was human, 40–55 minutes was AI generating while other tasks were handled.
+That’s the number that matters.

 What worked better than expected